TradeWpower AS · Lillehammer, Norway

 Regime Transitions

-Market Coverage
+Coverage

-Core Markets
+Core Market

 Nordic Power

-Core Markets
+Core Market

-German Power and Gas
+German Power & Gas

 Europe’s largest market, where renewable penetration creates extreme weather sensitivity.
 Wind droughts and solar gaps drive Continental price spikes and gas-for-power demand.
+Weekly contracts offer the sharpest expression of weather-driven pricing.

-Core Markets
+Core Market

 French Power

 Nuclear-heavy system increasingly exposed to summer heat stress and winter demand peaks.
 River temperatures and drought conditions affect generation capacity.
+Unplanned outages during cold periods propagate across the coupled Continental market.

 Expanding Coverage

-Spanish Power and Gas
+Spanish Power & Gas

-Climate Patterns vs Averages
+Climate Patterns, Not Averages

 Cross-Commodity Weather Links